 - Feng Zhang was one of five CRISPR researchers named as runners-up for TIME Magazine’s 2016 Person of the Year

-- Feng Zhang was appointed as the inaugural holder of a new named professorship, endowed by Jim and Pat Poitras, longtime supporters of the McGovern Institute.
+- Feng Zhang is appointed as the inaugural holder of a new named professorship, endowed by Jim and Pat Poitras, longtime supporters of the McGovern Institute.